team-proteus-mc/GIMP-Grass-Colorizer-Script/README.md

 - Make sure your layers are the same size as your image (cropping the image doesn't always crop layers)
 - If you're using the batch script, it's normal for it to take a while to complete.
 The entire language is interpreted, so things just take longer.
 - If the script is greyed out, go to `Image`>`Mode` and select `RGB`
-- If the script is still greyed out, right click the background layer and click `Add Alpha Channel`

-  Do the same to all layers.
+- If the script is still greyed out, right click the background layer and click `Add Alpha Channel`; Do the same to all layers.
 - STBrian's MC3DS Texture Maker has a bug, wherein the names for grass side texture colors `#88bb66` and `#83b593` are swapped.

-  If the sixth `grass_block_side_######` entry in the list of textures is `88bb66`, then the bug is not fixed, so treat it as `83b593`,
+If the sixth `grass_block_side_######` entry in the list of textures is `88bb66`, then the bug is not fixed, so treat it as `83b593`,and vice versa.

-  and vice versa.
 Note _only_ the name that the program calls these textures are swapped, not the textures or placement themselves.

 ## Grass Block Colors